+6186952489

 By Pati Egan

-A school band program donated red & gold band uniform jackets, black pants, and some instruments.
+Some program donated red & gold band uniform jackets, black pants, and some instruments.
 I have heard that the East St. Louis Assumption Grade School Band donated the uniforms and instruments.
 I have also heard that these uniforms came from Mater Dei.
 There is a Mater Dei in Breese, Ill., and Evansville, Ind.
 The uniforms are the old Assumption colors but are also the colors of Mater Dei in Evansville, Ind.

 Campers in their red and gold uniforms are seen in the background to the right.

-The campers played the Star-Spangled Banner.
 The drummers played as the campers walked in and when staff inspected the units, and as the campers left the Parade Ground.
-They also did a drum roll while waiting for the cannon to fire.
+The campers were to play the Star-Spangled Banner.
+They also played a drum roll while waiting for the cannon to fire.
 I believe a staff member always played the bugle.
-To the Colors is a difficult tune to play,
+“To the Colors” is a difficult tune to play.

-The campers who participated in the band received a Band Arrowhead.
-The band had a rather short lifespan.
+The campers who participated in the Band received a Band Arrowhead.
+The Band had a rather short lifespan.
 Those who earned this arrowhead have a unique award that not too many earned.

 The Camp Band met its demise most likely due to a few factors.
 Band instruments are delicate, the cost to maintain them was probably prohibitive.
 Many elementary schools dropped band in the late 1970s.

-Usually, Camp has at least one person who can play a trumpet.
-To the Colors is now played live while the flags are lowered.
-Inspection is a long tradition at Camp.
+Camp now usually has at least one person who can play a trumpet.
+“To the Color” is now played live while the flags are lowered.
+Inspection is a long tradition at Camp Ondessonk.
 It teaches the campers proper flag etiquette.
 For 60+ years the drummers have called the campers to inspection.
 The red and gold uniforms are gone, but the spirit lives on!

 To the Colors (Bugle Call)

-If you’re curious what the bugle call To the Colors sounds like, here is a link.
-Perhaps you’re Camp sick for Inspection.
+If you’re curious what the bugle call ‘To the Color” sounds like, here is a link.
+Perhaps you’re just Camp sick for Inspection.

 Click here to learn more about Camp Ondessonk’s Mission and History.